gdoct/batchscan/README.md

 - Store image metadata and tags in a SQLite database
 - Skip already processed images for efficiency
 - Recursive directory scanning support
+- Web interface for running scans and viewing images
-- Command-line interface for easy use
+- Command-line interface for other use

 ## Requirements